apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 * 4. Use pipeline_executor to load the pipeline module to run network in pipeline parallelism mode.

 ### 3.1.
 Manually constructing pipeline subgraph from a network compute graph.
-pipeline subgraph is subset of network compute graph, there are dependency relation between different pipeline subgraph, each pipeline subgraph running on different backend , the purpose of split network into pipeline subgraph is to do network compute on different compute unit and pipeline them to reduce compute latency, following is example for network compute graph split.
+A pipeline subgraph is subgraph of network compute graph.
+Every pipeline subgraph from a network have data dependency, and runs on different backends.
+The purpose of splitting a network into pipeline subgraphs is to do network compute on different compute units and pipeline them to improve compute throughput.
+Following is an example for network compute graph splitting.

 ```python
 import tvm